Occupational low back pain: Treatment

 Treatment for low back pain primarily focuses on relieving pain and improving function.
 A common assumption has been that a medical intervention that improves pain and function will facilitate return to work and prevent disability.
 However, considerable evidence demonstrates that effective treatments for pain and function are not necessarily associated with favorable work and disability outcomes .
 As a result, multiple treatments have been developed with the specific intent to improve work return, productivity, and satisfaction, and minimize disability.

 This discussion focuses on treatment aspects unique to patients with occupational low back pain.
 The evaluation of patients for occupational low back pain is discussed separately (see "Occupational low back pain: Evaluation").
 Treatment for acute, subacute, and chronic nonspecific low back pain is also presented separately.
-(See "Treatment of acute low back pain" and "Subacute and chronic low back pain: Nonsurgical interventional treatment" and "Subacute and chronic low back pain: Pharmacologic and noninterventional treatment" and "Subacute and chronic low back pain: Surgical treatment".)
+(See "Treatment of acute low back pain" and "Subacute and chronic low back pain: Nonsurgical interventional treatment" and "Subacute and chronic low back pain: Nonpharmacologic and pharmacologic treatment" and "Subacute and chronic low back pain: Surgical treatment".)

 ROLE OF PRIMARY CARE